-We eat a lot of salmon in our households.
-It is delicious, versatile, and incredibly healthy.
-Whether you’re looking for a simple salad or a show-stopping main meal, we have some great salmon recipes for you to try.
+We love cooking with salmon in our households.
+It’s delicious and versatile, making it perfect for a variety of dishes.
+Whether you’re looking for a quick salad or a show-stopping main course, we’ve got some fantastic salmon recipes for you to try.

 If you think salmon is bland, dry, and boring then it just hasn’t been prepared correctly.
 Done right, salmon is moist, tender and incredibly delicious.
 We have some tips to help you make the best salmon recipes.